-Underground tank with a capacity of 8,000 litres.
-Owned by Northam Air Services for fuel sales during the week.
+Underground tank with a capacity of 8,000 fuel sales during the week.
 Approximate annual sales is 150,000 litres.
 There are no card facilities to purchase fuels after hours.

-6. Windward Adventures Hangar A corrugated metal hangar which houses the balloons and commercial activities of Windward Adventures.
+б.
+Windward Adventures Hangar A corrugated metal hangar which houses the balloons and commercial activities of Windward Adventures.